Diesen Artikel auf deutsch lesen.

 I always hated PowerPoint.
 When a colleague suggested we should drop support for Keynote for our company presentation template, I was convinced I would rather quit than use Microsoft’s cumbersome software.

 That has changed.
-I still do not love PowerPoint like I loved Keynote in its best days, but for reasons that I will explain below, it will take Keynote’s place as my main tool for creating presentations, and other than with similar changes before, I do not feel that I had to choose a vastly inferior app against my conviction because my tool of choice was discontinued.
+I still do not love PowerPoint like I loved Keynote in its best days, but for reasons that I will explain below, it has taken Keynote’s place as my main tool for creating presentations, and other than with similar changes before, I do not feel that this is a completely bad thing.
+It’s not that I had to choose a vastly inferior app against my conviction because my tool of choice was discontinued.

 A history of goodbyes